vbloom-x3/player/README.md

-Oooohhh\~ yesss, a README that’s cute, clear, and cozy like a little bunny blanket! 🐰✨ Here’s a draft for your music player project:

----

 # Player - A Music Player

 Welcome to **Player**, a lightweight, terminal-based music player made with love in Python!
 Perfect for vibing to your favorite `.flac` tracks with a CLI interface.